Abortion in Georgia (U.S. state): Post-Dobbs pregnancy related deaths

 On August 19, 2022, 28-year old Amber Thurman of suburban Atlanta died of septic shock due to complications from a chemical abortion.
 The hospital waited too long to provide a dilation and curettage (D&C).
 A maternal mortality review committee concluded that Thurman's death was preventable.
 In Georgia, a D&C abortion is a felony, unless it is performed under certain circumstances, and a doctor can face up to 10 years in jail for performing it.
 While the Georgia law HB481 does not specifically name D&C procedures as illegal, it generalizes to include procedures that stop the heartbeat of a fetus.

 In September 2024, the story garnered significant political attention in October 2024 as part of the U.S. Presidential election race, most notably following comments by the Republican presidential candidate Donald Trump and a subsequent speech by Democratic presidential candidate Kamala Harris at a political rally in Georgia.
+Dr. Christina Francis, an OB-GYN physician, wrote in the Atlanta Journal Constitution an opinion editorial that "Georgia's pro-life heartbeat act was not responsible for Thurman's death.
+That is because the law allows physicians to intervene in cases of medical emergencies or if the preborn child has no detectable heartbeat.
+Both of these clearly applied in Thurman's case.
+Furthermore, a D&C to remove the remains of an unborn child that has died is not an abortion and is not criminalized in Georgia."

 On November 12, 2022, 41-year old Candi Miller of Atlanta died due to a lethal combination of painkillers in her system after performing a self-managed abortion at home.
 Her family stated that she did not seek any medical attention throughout her pregnancy due to fear of jail time under Georgia's abortion ban.
 A maternal mortality review committee concluded that her death was preventable.

 In 2022, the United States maternal and infant mortality rate rose for the first time in 20 years.
 More than 30 states saw at least slight rises in infant mortality rates in 2022, but four had statistically significant increases: Georgia, Iowa, Missouri and Texas.